damanujan/php-NetatmoCameraAPI/README.md

 - Get and Set alerts (ignore, record, record and notify) for humans, vehicle, animal, other.
 - Get and Set alerts hours.
-- Get and Set record or not for each events
+- Get and Set recording or not for each events
+- Set floodlight intensity, mode (auto, on, off)
 - Get events (filtered by type or not).
 - Get camera(s) status.
 - Get SmartZones (we could set them but dunno if useful...).